Assessment issues

 Examinations

-There are two main University examination periods which take place at the end of each semester, normally January and May.
-There are also three resit periods and these are usually held in February, April and July.
-Dates for the main exam periods are available here and on Canvas.
-Examinations for awards with professional accreditation or which form part of an End Point Assessment on a higher or degree apprenticeship may be subject to different dates, This may also apply to short course awards additional to your higher education programme.
+There are two main university examination periods, normally January and May, that take place at the end of each semester.
+Dates for the main exam periods are available on Canvas.
+Examinations for awards with professional accreditation or which form part of an End Point Assessment on a higher or degree apprenticeship may be subject to different dates,

-Please note that for all full-time students resit periods will take place at the end of the level of study.
+Please note that for all full-time students, resit periods will take place at the end of the study period.
 Resit Examination dates may vary for part-time, final year and postgraduate students.
 Practical exam periods may also vary.
 Full details of examination periods for your course can be found on Canvas.
-If you have any queries about examination dates contact the Examinations Unit.
+If you have any queries about examination dates, please contact the Examinations Unit.

 Students should not make any holiday arrangements or book tickets to leave the UK before any published examination period, something that applies to students from the UK and abroad.
 It may not be possible to reschedule any examination a student may miss under these circumstances, which may result in failure of the examination.
 If this situation is unavoidable, then please contact the Examinations Unit as soon as possible.